 );

-COMMENT ON COLUMN public.dwd_order_summary.category_id IS 'Category ID';
+COMMENT ON COLUMN public.dwd_order_summary.category_id IS 'The category ID.';

-COMMENT ON COLUMN public.dwd_order_summary.order_time IS 'Order time';
+COMMENT ON COLUMN public.dwd_order_summary.order_time IS 'The time when the order was placed.';

-COMMIT;Example: High-concurrency point lookup by primary key (dimension table)
+COMMIT;Example: High-concurrency point queries (dimension table)

 BEGIN;